 The Electricity Authority provides information on the rights and responsibilities of a person or organisation wanting to connect a distributed generation system to an electricity network and the network provider.
-Part 6 of the Electricity Authority Code, Connection of Distributed Generation, was updated in February 2015.
+Part 6 of the Electricity Authority Code, Connection of Distributed Generation.

 The Electricity Authority website also provides a glossary of common industry terms.